OfficialProtonDev/ML-Aimbot-Halo-Infinite/README.md

 # ML-Aimbot-Halo-Infinite
- A free machine learning aimbot for Halo Infinite, this is for educational purposes only, if you use this in a game there is a possibility you might get banned!
+ A machine learning aimbot for Halo Infinite, this is for educational purposes only, if you use this in a game there is a possibility you might get banned!

  (Windows Only)